mkijowski/hackin2020/walkthrough/README.md

 ### Part I
 *Reverse engineer the kernel module handling the keypad and find out what it executes.*

 Opening and analyzing the `HackIN_HID.ko` file with Ghidra allowed us to look at all functions in this code.
 The `hid_hackin_probe` function has a local variable with the contents `/bin/explorer.exe` that appears to run conditionally.
-This can be verified with watching the behavior of the linux VM provided, when the keypad is plugged in something on the system runs a process named `explorer.exe`.
+This can be verified with watching the behavior of the Linux VM provided, when the keypad is plugged in something on the system runs a process named `explorer.exe`.

 **Answer:** `/bin/explorer.exe`